 Deluxe Corporation has been a trusted custodian of sensitive data throughout its over 100-year existence.

-As our Small Busines webhosting, email marketing and logo design customers and business partners are likely aware, the General Data Protection Regulation (GDPR), is an important EU privacy law that will impact businesses around the world targeting their products and services towards EU customers– regardless of whether the businesses in question have an established presence in the EU.
-The GDPR is enforceable on May 25, 2018 and regulates how organizations use and treat the personal data of individuals residing in the EU.
+The General Data Protection Regulation (GDPR), is an important EU privacy law that impacts businesses around the world targeting their products and services towards EU customers– regardless of whether the businesses in question have an established presence in the EU.
+The GDPR regulates how organizations use and treat the personal data of individuals residing in the EU.
 Ultimately, the GDPR gives individuals residing in the EU (“data subjects”) certain additional rights over how their personal data is collected, processed, retained and transferred.

 The Privacy Compliance team at Deluxe is responsible for GDPR compliance initiatives across the GDPR impacted products/services and works on an on-going basis with a team of stakeholders across Deluxe to continue to assess and advance GDPR compliance.
 Some of the Frequently Asked Questions we have been receiving from our customers and business partners include the following: